padrino/padrino-framework/README.md

 This is our repository that populate pages, blog posts and guides of http://www.padrinorb.com

-Feel free to fork it, apply your corrections or made an useful translation.
+Feel free to fork it, apply your corrections or make a useful translation.

 ## Writing documents

-* Word wrap must be setted to 110
+* Word wrap must be set to 110
 * Encoding UTF-8

 ## Internal Links